wagtail-deprecated/vagrant-wagtail-base/README.md

 Vagrant box for Wagtail site development
 ========================================

-A Vagrant box based on Ubuntu trusty32, with the dependencies for developing Wagtail sites preinstalled.
+A Vagrant box based on Debian Jessie 8.1.0 64 bit, with the dependencies for developing Wagtail sites preinstalled.

 Usage
 -----

-This box is available on Vagrant cloud (aka Atlas) so can be used by just setting your base box to ``torchbox/wagtail``.
+This box is available on Vagrant cloud (aka Atlas) so can be used by just setting your base box to ``torchbox/wagtail-jessie64``.

 To create a new Vagrantfile that uses this box, run the following: